 How to get WordPress Post Featured Image URL in PHP

 If you’re using WordPress 4.4+ (released in 2015) you can use the get_the_post_thumbnail_url() function to return the URL of the featured post image.
-This is useful if you want to use the featured image URL in a background-image style or making a unique theme element with the URL.
+This is useful if you want to use the featured image URL in a background-image style or making a unique theme element that specifically needs the featured image URL.

 |//Display the featured post URL (you can replace 'medium' with a different image size)|